Operation Pastorius: Aftermath

 The failure of Operation Pastorius caused Hitler to rebuke Admiral Canaris and no sabotage attempt was ever made again in the United States.
 During the remaining years of the war, the Germans only once more dispatched agents to the United States by submarine.
-In November 1944, as part of Operation Elster, the German submarine U-1230 left two SS-Reichssicherheitshauptamt (Reich Security Main Office) spies on the coast of Maine to gather intelligence concerning American manufacturing and technical progress.
+In November 1944, as part of Operation Elster, the German submarine U-1230 left two SS-Reichssicherheitshauptamt (Reich Security Main Office) spies on the coast of Maine to gather intelligence concerning North American manufacturing and technical progress.
 After a month of high living in New York City, but no espionage gathering, one of the men turned himself in to the FBI, which captured both agents soon afterward.
 Both were convicted and sentenced to death, with their executions stayed throughout the duration of the war, after which their punishment was commuted by President Truman into life sentences in prison.
+One man was paroled in 1955, the other in 1960.

 In 1948, President Harry S. Truman granted executive clemency to Dasch and Burger on the condition that they be deported to the American occupation zone in Germany.
 In Germany they were regarded as traitors who had caused the death of their comrades.
 Dasch died in 1991 at the age of 89 in Ludwigshafen, Germany.
 Burger died in 1975.

 Sixteen people, including Herbert Haupt's mother and father, were arrested for aiding the saboteurs.
 The last person to be arrested was Lutheran Pastor Carl Krepper, a member of the German American Bund and the German American Business League, which supported boycotting Jewish businesses.
 Krepper had helped establish safehouses for the saboteurs.
 In March 1945, he was found guilty of trading with the enemy and conspiracy to commit sabotage and sentenced to 12 years in prison.
 Krepper was paroled in 1951, and died in 1972.

 For his part in the affair, Seaman John Cullen was awarded the coxswain insignia, featured on the front page of the New York Times, and received the Legion of Merit medal.
 His wedding in 1944 made the newspapers and attracted turnout "well beyond the intended guests".
 Cullen died in 2011, at the age of 90.

 Sometime during the 1960s or 1970s, the National Socialist White People's Party placed an unauthorized monument to the executed spies in a thicket in southwest Washington, D.C., on National Park Service land.
 It went largely unknown and ignored for several decades; the Park Service removed it in 2010.